JoinCODED/WS-Dart-M3-Conditionals/01_conditions/02_ternary_operators.md

 }
 ```

-A weird syntax, but got the job done with one line of code, so let's explain it:
+It's a weird syntax but got the job done with one line of code.
+Let's explain it:

-We start by the condition, and this case it was `age > 18`.
+We started by the condition, and in this case, it was `age > 18`.

-Then we use a question mark `?` and after it we write what code to execute if the condition is met.
+Then, we used a question mark `?`, and after it, we wrote the code that we want to execute if the condition is met.

-Then we use `:` and after it we write what code to execute if the condition is **not** met.
+Next, we used `:`, followed by the code that we want to execute if the condition is **not** met.